drormeir/ReacherRL/Report.md

 At the bottom of this notebook, one can find the score graph.

 ##### Hyperparameters summary
-Most of the hyperparameters where not tuned, I tested few combinations to find better and faster results, but without any extensive research.
+Most of the hyperparameters were not tuned.
+We tested a few combinations to find better and faster results, but without any extensive research.

 General parameters:
 * random_seed        = 1       # A global seed for random numbers generator.
-Both noise process and the replay buffer use it.
+Both the noise process and the replay buffer use it.
 Setting this parameter enables reproducible results.
 * max_num_episodes   = 10000   # Maximum number of episodes for entire learning process.
-* score_window_size  = 100     # Moving average window size for accumulating scores and calcualtion of average score
+* score_window_size  = 100     # Moving average window size for accumulating scores and calculation of average score
 * num_episode_search = 500     # maximum number of episode to search for a better score

 DDPG learning parameters:
 * gamma              = 0.95    # discount factor of future rewards for the Bellman equation.
 A number close to one means future rewards have high importance.
 * tau                = 0.001   # soft update factor.
-Each training step, the local networks are blended into the target networks with very small weight.
+In each training step, we blend local networks into the target networks with minimal weight.
 * update_every       = 20      # update networks during episode every number of steps.
-* update_times       = 4       # when updating the networks take several mini-batches from the replay buffer.
+* update_times       = 4       # when updating the networks, take several mini-batches from the replay buffer.
 * lr_actor           = 0.0001  # learning rate of the Actor-network
 * lr_critic          = 0.001   # learning rate of the Critic-network